After The Decision Has Been Made

 When planning permission is granted or is obtained as a result of an appeal, conditions are attached to the consent which must be adhered to when the development is carried out.

 The conditions may require you to submit further information before the development can start and/or may impose specific permanent controls on how the development or use of land is carried out.
 Ensure that you understand those requirements before you commit yourself to carrying out the development.
+For applications where conditions need to be discharged these conditions must be discharged BEFORE development takes place.

 If you have not obtained the necessary approval required by a condition before you start, it will be unlawful to proceed with the development.
 When you write seeking approval to details required to be submitted to comply with conditions, we aim to reply to agree the details, seek further information or suggest changes within fifteen working days.
 If we are unable to reach agreement on the necessary details, you may appeal to the DCLG, in the way described in our pages entitled "Planning Appeals".